astoff/digestif/README.md

 - [X] Provide a Lua API, for use in editors capable of loading Lua modules (see [API on the wiki][api])

-The main shortcoming of this program at this point is the lack of a more extensive collection of “tags” files, which list the commands provided by each package, together with their arguments and docstrings.
-The typical TeX literate documentation is ostensibly not machine readable, so these tags can't be reliably generated automatically.
+Digestif tries to learn about the commands provided by a package by looking at its source code, but this has limitations, since the typical TeX literate documentation is ostensibly not machine readable.
+Ideally, a detailed “tags” file, listing commands and their signatures and docstrings, should be created (semi)manually.
 To generate a stub tags file from a `.sty`, `.cls` or `.dtx` file, use the command

 ```
 digestif --generate FILES